Aliases for CNTNAP2 Gene

 CNTNAP2 (Contactin Associated Protein-Like 2) is a Protein Coding gene.
 Diseases associated with CNTNAP2 include cortical dysplasia-focal epilepsy syndrome and autism susceptibility 15.
-Among its related pathways are Neuroscience and Cell adhesion molecules (CAMs).
+Among its related pathways are Cell adhesion molecules (CAMs).
 GO annotations related to this gene include enzyme binding.
 An important paralog of this gene is CNTNAP1.

 UniProtKB/Swiss-Prot for CNTNAP2 Gene